 Comprehensive analytical framework for real estate investment decision-making, equity investment decisions via discounted cash flow, and risk analysis models and strategic planning concepts, structuring parameters to maximize rates of return while controlling downside risks; emphasis on theory, concept building, and practical application to various types of investment properties.
-Cross listed with REAL 3377.
 Prerequisite: REAL 4007.

 REAL 4500 Argus Financial Analysis (4 Credits)

 This course concentrates on practical applications of the Argus (TM) Real Estate Financial Software through interactive examples and case studies.
 Participants will be exposed to the software's capabilities, fundamentals, and unique nuances.
-Cross listed with REAL 4500, XRCM 4702.
-Prerequisite: REAL 4007.
+Prerequisite: REAL 4007. $600 course fee.

 REAL 4701 Topics in Real Estate (1-5 Credits)